 Finesse and grace immediately come to mind when the delightful Chambolle-Musigny is mentioned.
 Here, the wines are refined, silky, elegant, and feminine.
 The textures are smooth, the tannins delicate, and the notes are fruity and floral (notably violet).

-The reputation of Chambolle-Musigny thus makes it a perfect choice for a refined gift.
+The reputation of Chambolle-Musigny therefore makes it a perfect choice for a refined gift.
 Ideal for impressing connoisseurs!

 Mercurey and Givry